paulstaab/homepage/_posts/2020-05-24-spark-dynamic-partition-overwrite.md

 **Dynamic partition overwrite mode**.
 <!--more-->

-# Creating idempotent ETL logic
+## Creating idempotent ETL logic

-Dynamic partition overwrite mode was [added in Spark 2.3](1) and solves a problem that often occured when saving new data into an existing table.
+Dynamic partition overwrite mode was [added in Spark 2.3][1] and solves a problem that often occured when saving new data into an existing table.
 To understand the problem, let's first look at Spark's four modes for writing data:

-- **errorifexists**: Throws an error if we are trying to write into an existing table.
+- **error**: Throws an error if we are trying to write into an existing table.
 - **ignore**: Does not write any data if the table exists.
 - **overwrite**: Overwrites the complete table with the new data.
 - **append**: Appends the data to the table.